misl-guided-research-group/reimagined-lab-notebook-v0/README.md

 # reimagined-lab-notebook-prototype-v0
-Initial reimagined lab notebook prototype ~ version 0

 Developers / Researchers : Please create a seperate branch for the individual core features.

- This repository contains the initial key features that were scoped out utilizing jupyter notebooks + extensions + reactive programming
+ This repository contains the initial key features that were scoped out utilizing jupyter notebooks + extensions + reactive programming.
 Version 0 of the reimagined lab notebook ideally should support the following features:

 - [ ]  **Calculations: Mixing Calculation Automation (i.e finding concentrations, amounts etc)**